Educational Programs and Operations Renewal Levy

 (click on any of the questions below for more information)

-The last levy election was in 2015.
-Like many area school districts, Deer Park School District operates on a 3-year levy cycle.
-Thus, levy elections are held every three years and are necessary to renew the expiring Educational Programs and Operations Levy.
-In Deer Park, approximately 16% of the District’s total revenues are provided by our local levy and state levy assistance.
+The last levy election was in 2018.
+As with the vast majority of the area’s school districts, Deer Park School District operates on a 3-year levy cycle.
+Thus, every third year it becomes necessary to renew/replace the expiring Educational Programs and Operations Levy.
+In Deer Park, approximately $4.5 million dollars are provided through the local levy and associated state levy assistance.
 Deer Park School District voters have a long tradition of supporting Deer Park schools through the passing of an Educational Programs and Operations Levy.
-It is important to note that without taxpayer support of the district through approval of the local levy, the district is not eligible to collect state levy equalization dollars.
+It is important to note that without taxpayer approval of a local levy, the district is not eligible to collect state levy equalization dollars.

 No, the Educational Programs and Operations levy is not a new tax.
-In February of 2015, Deer Park voters renewed an expiring three-year levy to be collected through 2018.
-As that levy is set to expire next year, we are simply asking voters to renew the Educational Programs and Operations levy for 2019, 2020, and 2021.
-If this three year Educational Programs and Operations levy is approved, voters would not be asked to approve another renewal levy until the spring of 2021.
+In February of 2018, Deer Park voters renewed an expiring three-year levy to be collected through 2021.
+As that levy is set to expire at the end of 2021, the district is asking voters to renew the Educational Programs and Operations levy for 2022, 2023, and 2024.
+Should this three-year Educational Programs and Operations levy be approved on February 9th, voters would not be asked to approve another renewal EP&O levy until February 2023.

-Absolutely!
-The state provides NO funding for extra-curricular activities.
+It is indeed true that the state provides NO funding for extra-curricular activities in public schools.
 A portion of the funds collected through an Educational Programs and Operations Levy provides funding for coaches, advisors, equipment, as well as event expenses for all extra-curricular activities.
-Additionally, co-curricular programs (i.e. – music, band, cheerleading, drama) and field trip opportunities are supported through the collection of local levy funds.
+Additionally, all co-curricular programs (i.e. – music, band, drama) and field trip opportunities are supported through the collection of local levy funds.

-These school programs allow students, who may not otherwise have the opportunity, to take part in activities that are personally meaningful and fulfilling.
-Local levy dollars support the continued existence of these programs that are incredibly valuable in the educational experience of so many children.
+Extra-curricular and co-curricluar school programs benefit a significant percentage of the total student population and also allow many students who may not otherwise have the opportunity to take part in activities that are personally meaningful and fulfilling.
+Local levy dollars support the continued existence of these enrichment programs and the valuable role they play in a comprehensive and fulfilling educational experience.

-Without levy funds, the District’s operating budget would be reduced (by approximately 16%) and programs and positions may be cut.
-District administrators would work closely with the Board to identify where cuts/program reductions would be made as well as any other necessary adjustments in expenditures in order to balance the district’s budget.
+In the absence of local levy funds, the District’s operating budget would be reduced by approximately $4.5 million dollars – many levy supported programs and positions would need to be cut.
+As is the case in any financial emergency, school district administrators would work closely with the Board of Directors to identify where cuts/program reductions would be made as well as any other necessary adjustments in expenditures in order to balance the district’s budget.

-The simple fact is that the loss of levy funding would have a significant impact on educational programs and jobs throughout our entire school system.
-Additionally, seeing that co-curricular and extra-curricular programs are 100% dependent on levy dollars, these programs would most likely be casualties of a levy failure.
-As one of Deer Park’s largest employers, a failed levy would certainly have a significant impact on the local economy.
+The simple fact is that the loss of levy funding would have a significant impact on educational programs and jobs throughout the entire system.
+Additionally, even though co-curricular and extra-curricular represent a relatively small portion of overall levy expenditures, these programs are 100% levy dependent, and would most likely be casualties in the event of a levy failure.

 - reduce class size through increased staffing.
 Levy dollars allow us to reduce the average size of a K-6 classroom.

-- maintain para-educator support — para-educators are vital in the daily operations of our schools and support learning in many ways in each of our buildings.
+- provide additional para-educator support – para-educators play a vital role in the daily operations of our schools and support learning in many ways in each of our buildings.

 - provide updated materials for core curricular areas.
-In the past few years we’ve been able to improve curriculum in reading and add a number of STEM programs.
+In the past few years, we’ve been able to update all core materials and add a number of STEM programs.

 - hire certified specialists in PE, music, and art.

-- support the high school credit retrieval program that in the 2013-14 school year helped students recover 142 credits to help them graduate.
+- support the high school credit retrieval program that, on an annual basis, helps dozens of students recover well over 100 credits – these credits are often necessary to help students graduate.

 - support college-in-the-classroom to offer students access to 18 courses representing a total of 78 possible college credits — right on the DPHS campus.

-- provides advanced opportunities for students through Project Lead the Way, including pre-engineering at the middle school, and both engineering and bio-medical sciences at the high school.
+- provides advanced opportunities for students through Project Lead the Way, including pre-engineering electives at Deer Park Middle School, as well as both engineering courses and bio-medical sciences at the high school.

-Voter approved Bonds provide funding to pay for large scale construction or modernization of buildings and facilities.
-Bonds cannot be used to operate schools or pay for student programs; it is probably easiest to think of bonds like a home mortgage; they are incurred debt and are generally carried for a period of 10 to 20 years.
-The DPHS modernization project completed in 2010 was paid for using bond funds.
+That being said, it’s important to remember that the EP & O levy is very different from a Bond Measure which seeks to provide funding to pay for large scale construction or modernization of buildings and facilities.
+Bonds cannot be used to operate schools or pay for student programs; it is probably easiest to think of bonds like a home mortgage; bonds are incurred debt and are generally carried for a period of 10 to 20 years.
+The DPHS modernization project completed in 2010 was paid for using bond funds – incidentally, these bonds will be paid for in 2024 and 2025.

 Property taxes are the primary funding source for Washington’s public schools.
-There are two types of property tax levies supporting the states school system: the state school levy paid by all Washington property owners for public schools and special “local” levies approved by voters for a specified school district.
-Revenues from special levies may only be used for that school district.
+There are two types of property tax levies supporting the states school system: the state school levy paid by all Washington property owners (these funds provides “basic education” funding for the state’s public schools) and special local “enrichment” levies approved by voters in a specific school district.
+Revenues from special school levies may only be used for that school district.

 Yes.
 Senior citizens and disabled citizens may be eligible for an exemption for all or part of levy collection when specific income criteria are met.
 The exemption applies to the primary residence and land on which it sits, up to one acre (up to five acres are allowed if zoning permits it).
 For application and further information, you can download the Washington State Dept. of Revenue FACT SHEET, or call (509) 477-5754 in Spokane County and (509) 684-6161 in Stevens County.